usmanaliqureshi/randomize-password/README.md

 # randomize-password
-A good plugin to schedule your new password after a set of days.
+A good plugin to change the password for users depending on the settings (only set by admins) of the plugin.
+It will add a new option on the profile page to activate the password change schedule.